rauhanmies/tic-tac-toe/README.md

 # tic-tac-toe
-Final version of tic-tac-toe by Tuomas Markkanen (code) and Jarmo Seppänen(visual)
+Final version of tic-tac-toe by Tuomas Markkanen (functionality) and Jarmo Seppänen(visual)